 Are Online Wills Legal?

+Yes!
 In Canada, you don’t need a lawyer to create your will.
 What makes a will legal is that you’ve signed it in ink in the presence of two witnesses that don’t benefit from your will and your witnesses sign it as well.
 Canadian laws don’t allow signed digital copies of wills (yet... we’re working on it!) so make sure you find a safe place to store it.

 If I Create A Will Now, Can I Make Changes To It Later On?

 Making a will isn’t a one-and-done type of document.
 Anytime you go through a major life change like getting married (or divorced), having a child, adopting a pet, or buying a new home, you need to update your will.
 An outdated will may result in leaving assets to someone you’re no longer associated with such as a former spouse or partner.
 It’s a good idea to do a yearly check-in to make sure your assets will still be distributed the way you want and that key people like your executor, guardians, and power of attorneys are still the best people to take on the role.
 Make A Will Month is the perfect time to review your will if you have one already!

 With Willful, you can make changes to your will at any time for no additional cost.
 All you have to do is log in to your account and make the necessary changes.
 Be sure to print, sign and witness your new will and destroy your old copy.